-The creator of the fictional detective, Fr.
-Brown, was famous for doing quite ‘unusual’ things.
-He once packed for holidays, locked his house, called a taxi to take him to the railway station, but then re-hired the taxi to take him back home again.
+The creator of the fictional detective Father Brown was famous for doing quite unusual things.
+He once packed for holidays, locked his house, and called a taxi to take him to the railway station, but then re-hired the taxi to take him back home again.
 When asked to explain this bizarre behaviour, he said all the joy of holidays lies in its preparation and with the pleasure of coming back home – so he was simply cutting out the middle man!

 The new normal?